Complete your application with expert guidance at our College Application Booster® Program

 Letters of Recommendation

 Most American colleges require two letters of recommendation from teachers of your choice and one letter of recommendation from a school official or guidance counselor.
 This means that you should spend your high school years developing relationships with your teachers, so that two teachers know you well by the end of your second year!
 While most schools (with the exception of a few highly selective colleges like MIT, Brown, and Yale) set no specific requirements in terms of choosing teachers based on subject matter, it is best to request a letter from a teacher who has instructed you in a subject relating to your intended major.
 They will be best equipped to speak to your qualifications in your specific area of interest.
 Plan to do your research about what to include in a college letter of recommendation, as many Chinese teachers are unaware of the specific requirements put forth by U.S. schools.
 It’s important to take initiative and keep your teachers informed.
-For more information about what a teacher should include in a recommendation, check out Command’s comprehensive Guide to Recommendation Letters for Teachers!
+For more information about what a teacher should include in a recommendation, check out Command’s comprehensive Guide to Recommendation Letters!

 Essays